xanderyzwich/blog/src/posts/ideas.md

   - [ ] Why Python
   - [ ] Python Dunders presentation

+- [ ] Long term employee support
+  + hire juniors
+  + make training available
+  + make mentoring a priority

+- [ ] Programmatic color mixing

+- [ ] Make your bed every morning

+- [ ] Legacy (people v memories)

 - [ ] Agile practices
+  - [ ] FedEx v JuicePlus

 - [ ] Overcoming Imposter Syndrome
 - [ ] tools are neutral
   - good or bad stem from your ability to make appropriate use of the tool in order to achieve the desired outcome.

 - [ ] Read more!
   - how you get better